aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/documentfragment/previouselementsibling/_index.md

 ---
 title: DocumentFragment.PreviousElementSibling
 second_title: Aspose.SVG for .NET API Reference
-description: DocumentFragment property.
+description: DocumentFragment PreviousElementSibling property.
 Returns the previous sibling element node of this element. null if this element has no element sibling nodes that come before this one in the document tree
 type: docs
 weight: 100
 url: /net/aspose.svg.dom/documentfragment/previouselementsibling/